schmotDev/Windy/README.md

   This is the main file, it builds the GUI elements with their functions.
 It also contains some fonctions for metrics conversation.

 * **weatherApi.py**
-  This file contains the functions that will connect tot he API and retrieve data.
+  This file contains the functions that connects to the API and retrieve data.
-  In this first version it is quite simple, but in future versions we could add many other features to get different set of data.
+  I'm using a different file so it will be easier to use a different API.

 You can also check if you have the needed python packages already installed with the `requirements.txt`
 ```